prior-knowledge/bayestime/01/01c_elevator_repair.md

 Week 1 lab: Elevator Repair
 ================

-<span style="color:red">Red things are python that still need to be
-converted to R</span>

 ## Goals

   - Build a simple model based on synthetic count data: number of